Editor in chief of METROMIRROR meets Sh. Jagdish Upasane VC of MCNUJC

 According to Census Commissioner Dr C Chandramouli, “This initiative has really helped to connect with the people.
 The responses of the people have been overwhelming.
 People have been very inquisitive and thoughtful throughout and have been actively participating and commenting on our regular updates.”
 He is not averse to criticism and looks forward to some constructive suggestions to engage the public better.

-Several other Ministries and departments including the Ministry of External Affairs too have joined the bandwagon.
 With India emerging as the third biggest Facebook market with nearly 4 crore 98 lakh Facebook users, the anxiety of the Government to reach out to GenX is understandable.
 According to Socialbakers, the contry is expected to have maximum number of Facebook users by 2015 while Semiocast, a social media monitoring tool, has rated India as the sixth highest user of Twitter.
 The other popular social media platforms include You Tube and Orkut.

 A recent ‘Tata Consultancy Gen Y Survey 2011-2012’ of nearly 12,300 high school students across 12 Indian cities found that 85 percent of the students use Facebook.